rokset3/tothemoon-test-case/README.md

 * Did Arima & boosting with simple text

-So in total I spent ~10hrs on this work, but I wish I could spent more

 What wanted I originally wanted to try also
 * A LOT More EDA & feature engineering (adding MACD-like signals and etc.)
 * Try facebook prophet